chris-greening/spyrograph/_posts/2023-03-11-draw-beautiful-geometric-visualizations-and-animations-with-python-and-spyrograph.md

 In the world of mathematics there is a limitless supply of patterns, visualizations, and concepts just waiting to be explored

-Some of those concepts are known as hypotrochoids and epitrochoids - beautiful patterns traced by a point extending from a circle rolling around another fixed circle
+A particularly interesting set of concepts are known as hypotrochoids and epitrochoids - beautiful patterns traced by a point extending from a circle rolling around another fixed circle

 <p align="center">
   <img src="{{ site.url }}{{ site.baseurl }}/images/logo.PNG" alt="Pattern drawn from a hypotrochoid" width="450px">